makersacademy/frontend-api-challenge/README.md

 - Models: `.js`

 #### What I know I need to work on
+- Error handling so, for example, you must get success before you can peep
+- CSS
+- Looking at what other jest tests can be done
+- Finishing calls to API
+- Likes/unlikes/deletes
+- Replies to peeps
+- Fixing other bugs

 * Feel free to use Google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README